lalanikarim/fastrtc-demo/README.md

 ## Usage
 ### Frontend
 1. Open `static/index.html` in a browser
-2. Click "Connect" to establish WebRTC connection
+2. Click "Connect" to establish FastRTC connection
 3. Use the chat interface to send messages
 4. Voice messages are automatically transcribed and responded to by the AI

 ### Backend
 The FastAPI server handles:
-- WebRTC signaling
+- FastRTC signaling
 - Audio processing
 - Chat history management
 - AI response generation